kentling/getting-and-cleaning-data-course-project/CodeBook.md

 The `tidied_averages.txt` is a space delimited file.
 Storing the cleaned and averaged data from the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The first row is the variable names, with subject and activity as identifier.
+All variables were averaged from source dataset, normalised in floating point values.

   - subject
   	- An integer from 1-30